Svetasv logo

 Chapter 9 11 As for you, because of the blood of my covenant with you, I will free your prisoners from the waterless pit.

-The Northern Tribes ("Ephraim" of vs 10) have been punished for millennia because of the waywardness of their forefathers - they are prisoners in a "waterless pit" of spiritual blindness (Isaiah 29:9-10).
+The Northern Tribes ("Ephraim") have been punished for millennia because of the waywardness of their forefathers - they are prisoners in a "waterless pit", a "deep dungeon" of spiritual darkness in which they suffer of spiritual thirst (see Isaiah 29:9-10).
 But they had been promised that they will be God's holy nation by the blood covenant at Mt.
 Sinai (Exodus 19:5-6, 24:4-8), and this covenant will once again be honoured in this Period.
-So, at the start of the Millennial Reign, God will remove their spiritual blindness ("free your prisoners") and open their hearts towards Himself (see Eze.
+So, at the start of the Millennial Reign, God will end their spiritual bondage ("free your prisoners") and open their hearts towards Himself (see Eze.
 37).

 Chapter 9 12 Turn to your fortress, you prisoners of hope; even now I announce that I will return to you double.

-The Israelites are to turn to their God, their "fortress", for help in fighting the giant Beast army - God is their only hope against the powerful enemies arrayed against them (they are "prisoners of hope").
-God assures them that, even in this dark hour ("even now"), He will greatly reward their faith in Him by thoroughly defeating this army (we take "double" to mean "a great amount").
+The Israelites turn to their God, their "fortress", for help in fighting the giant Beast army (this prediction is phrased as an exhortation); their hope in their God is unwavering (they are "prisoners of hope") despite the overwhelmingly powerful forces arrayed against them.
+God solemnly ("even now") assures them that He will greatly reward their faith in Him - not only will He thoroughly defeat this army, He will abundantly bless His people (we take "double" to mean "a great amount").

 Chapter 9 13 I will bend Judah as I bend my bow and fill it with Ephraim.
 I will rouse your sons, Zion, against your sons, Javan, and make you like a warrior’s sword.

 Who is Javan?
-Javan (or Yavan) was the name of a Japhetic tribe (see Gen. 10:4,5) that lived in the region of modern Greece for a time before moving to East Asia. ( The region continued to be called Javan long after the tribe left, so the Greeks were originally called Javans.)
-In this Period, Javan refers to an East Asian nation, and we believe this is China, the 7th king of Rev. 17:10, the leading nation of Satan's 7-headed Beast Empire (Rev. 13).
-China is also called Magog in prophecy, because the Mongols, who are of the tribe of Magog, had originally inhabited parts of China.
+Javan (or Yavan) was the name of a Japhetic tribe (see Gen. 10:4,5) that, after Babel, lived in the region of modern Greece for a time before moving to East Asia. ( The region continued to be called Javan long after the tribe left, so the Greeks were originally called Javans.)
+In this Period, Javan refers to an East Asian nation, and we believe this is China, the 7th king of Rev. 17:10, the leading nation of Satan's 7-headed Beast Empire (Rev. 13). ( China is also called Magog in prophecy, because the Mongols, who are of the tribe of Magog, had originally inhabited parts of China.)

-The Lord will lead the Israelites to victory over the Beast army at the start of the Millennial Reign - the Beast army is made up of China and its allies (see the Gog and Magog war of Ezekiel 39, Rev 19:11-21).
-The Lord will be a destructive force to the Beast army, like the whirlwinds of the desert region in the south of Israel ("storms of the south").
+Then the Lord will supernaturally fight (with his divine "arrow") and defeat the Beast army.
+The Lord will be a destructive force to this army, like the whirlwinds of the desert region in the south of Israel ("storms of the south").

-Chapter 9 15a and the Lord Almighty will shield them.
-They will devour and trample on the slingstones.
+Chapter 9 15a The Lord Almighty will shield them, and they will devour and subdue the slingstones

-God will defend the Israelites from the Beast army's weapons.
-The phrase, "They will devour and trample on the slingstones", poetically indicates that the attacks against the Israelites will prove ineffective (cf. Job 41:28).
+God will defend the Israelites from the Beast army's weapons, so that the attacks against the Israelites will be thwarted (the Israelites "will devour and subdue the slingstones hurled at them") (cf. Job 41:28).

 Subunit B2: The Israelites are spiritually restored (9:15b)